We may earn money or products from the companies mentioned in this post.

 16. Stop and refuel

-I think one of the best decisions I made was for us to stop around 9 pm and grab a quick bite to eat from Smoke Jumper’s Grill.
-My kids ate dinner around 5 pm, and they snuck a few pieces of candy, but they needed real food again, and we needed to refill our ice waters.
+I think one of the best decisions I made was for us to stop around 9 pm and grab a quick bite to eat.
+Even though we ate dinner around 4 pm (and it was a big one!) we still needed to refuel our bodies with something other than sweets at the end of the night.

 Plan a time that you will stop and get something to eat, preferably something quick that you can carry around with you.
 This is also a great time to use the restroom.
 If possible.
 Have one parent grab food while the other takes kids to the bathroom.

-17. Riding the tram or shuttle?
+17. Riding the shuttle?
 Leave a few minutes early

 18. Plan to visit Disneyland on a day with no Oogie Boogie Bash party